Accessibility

 Signly — the BSL booking translation tool (since 19 May 2025)

 Until 2025, the booking page itself was English-only — a barrier for BSL-first users wanting to book independently.
-On 19 May 2025, DVSA launched Signly, the UK Government’s first BSL online translation service, on the theory-test booking page.
+On 19 May 2025, DVSA launched Signly on the theory-test booking page — DVSA describes it as the first of its kind to be introduced across the Government.
 Click a paragraph and a video signer reads it back in BSL.
-The tool was built with the Government Digital Service and Kainos.
+The integration was built in partnership with Signly (the BSL-translation company), the Government Digital Service, and digital-technology firm Kainos .

 Extra time — what counts as evidence

-Extra time (up to double the standard 57 minutes — so up to 1 hour 54 minutes on the multiple-choice section) is the most-asked adjustment and the one with the strictest evidence requirement.
+Extra time on the multiple-choice section is the most-asked adjustment and the one with the strictest evidence requirement. gov.uk does not publish a precise maximum; industry sources commonly cite up to double the standard 57-minute window.
 Acceptable evidence includes:

 - A letter or report from a teacher, lecturer or SENCo at your current or recent school